File: what is the real price of a piece of clothing and what are its hidden costs?

 THE HUMAN COST

-collapse rana plaza
+rana plaza collapse

-h&m ad low prices
+h&m low price ad

-Especially since the transparency of brands on this subject still has a way to go...
+Especially since the transparency of brands on this subject still has a long way to go...
 But then should we boycott a product when we read "made in China" on the label?
 Certainly not.
 Hence the complexity of knowing whether our clothing was produced in good conditions or not.

-Actual cost = cost displayed on the label + moral cost .
+Real cost = cost displayed on the label + moral cost .

 THE HEALTH AND ENVIRONMENTAL COST

-Today we produce more than 80 billion new clothes per year , yes yes 80 billion.
+Today we produce more than 80 billion new garments per year , yes yes 80 billion.
 That is 400% more than 20 years ago.
 To keep up with the current demands of the textile sector, all resources must be multiplied.

 • The implementation of a concrete action plan by 2020,